3 Timeless Lessons from The Richest Man in Babylon

 • 403(b): 403(b) is a retirement plan designed for employees in public schools, healthcare, some religious institutions, and other tax-exempt organizations.

-• 401K: A 401(k) is a retirement savings plan offered by many employers to help you save money for the future while also giving you tax advantages.
+• 401K: A 401(k) is a retirement savings plan offered by many employers to help you save money and receive tax advantages.

 • SEP IRA: Retirement account for self-employed individuals, freelancers, and small business owners